Alaska Rail Travel

 When you know what to expect, you can leave your worries behind.
 Reserved seating takes away the guesswork and transfers between the rail station and lodges are included.

-Effortless, Alaskan Dining
+Effortless, Alaska Dining

 Dining aboard the train is delicious and equally effortless.
 A menu of delectable entrées is prepared to order in our onboard galley.
 The local selections are made with the freshest ingredients, comparable to those at a casual hotel restaurant, and served appropriate to the time of day.
 After dining, you may want to browse through the unique items available in the gift shop.